foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 * **Kest:** *Deals 100 Shock damage to Health and Magicka.*
 * **Meditation:** *Lightning Breath deals extra Magicka damage over 30 seconds.*

-The warrior lacks ranged options, making them especially vulnerable to enemies who cast spells at a distance.
+The warrior prefers to be in melee, leaving them especially annoyed by enemies who cast spells at a distance.
 Lightning Breath works to drain them of Magicka to use for that, especially so with the meditation.

 #### Subdue
 *Cooldown: 60/90/120 seconds*